 Cover Letters: Once you have an idea of the field that you would like to work in, you can begin marketing yourself on paper.
 Draft and outline a cover letter that will get your “foot in the door”, so that potential employers will actually read your resume.

 Job Interviews: Get prepared for the potential interview by practicing your answers to the most common questions.
 Find out how to approach the job interview and interact with your interviewer.
 Make a good impression on your future boss.

 Questions to Ask during an Interview: Asking these questions will show that you have a genuine interest in working for the company and are trying to find out how you can best serve their needs.

 Thank You Letters: Learn how to draft a thank-you letter to show your appreciation for being considered.
 This will help remind your potential employer why you are the one for the job.
 Set yourself apart from the others.

 Live the life you were meant to live.
-Begin your journey for your dream job by utilizing the job tool kit information in the articles above.
+Begin your journey to finding your dream job by utilizing the job tool kit information in the articles above.